 No. You must have a friend or family member drive you to and from your appointment.
 While the EVLT procedure will not impair your ability to walk, the local anesthetics and wrapping of your leg make it best not to drive immediately after the procedure.

 During the Procedure

-You can bring iPad, Kindle, or even a paperback.
-During the EVLT procedure, our patients have been known to do all kinds of parallel activities, including Googling on their iPad, internet shopping, reading an e-Book, even catching up on their office e-mails, texting or Tweeting.
+You can bring your iPad, Kindle or even a book.
+During the EVLT procedure, our patients have been known to do all kinds of parallel activities, including using their iPad, internet shopping, reading an e-book, even catching up on their office e-mails, texting or tweeting.
 One patient even studied for her state licensure exam during our procedure.
-(She passed 3 days later.)
+(She passed the exam three days later.)